-We have slimmed down our homework to enable parents to support their children in the learning of basic skills
+We ask parents to support their children in the learning of basic skills

-- From Class 1 – Class 4 all children are expected to read at home at least 3 times a week, learn their weekly spellings and revise the previous year group spellings and to learn the multiplication tables confidently.
+- From Class 2 – Class 4 all children are expected to read at home at least 3 times a week, this can be with their school reading book or books from home.
+They should also learn their weekly spellings and revise the previous year group spellings, as well as learning the multiplication tables confidently.

-- In Class 5 the children will bring home a reading comprehension book and a maths workbook alternatively to give the children chance to apply the knowledge and skills learnt in class.
+- In Class 5 the children will begin to receive written reading and maths homework to give them the chance to apply the knowledge and skills learnt in class.

-- In Class 6 the children are given SATS buster books to complete in class and at home to help prepare them for the end of year SATS and the homework expectations in Secondary school.
+- In Class 6 the children are given homework to complete to help them prepare for the end of year SATS and the homework expectations in Secondary school.

 Some tips to help with homework